wp-plugins/jm-twitter-cards/readme.txt

 2.2.8 is quite compatible with SEO By Yoast and you won't have to fulfill multiple fields.
 The plugin grabs title and description generated with Yoast.

-The plugn allows you to customize your cards per each post.
+The plugin allows you to customize your cards per each post.
 But do not activate cards in SEO by Yoast plugin.
 Otherwise markup will be added twice.

 If you choose full customization metabox is now on the right side in your edit.
 It's shorter simply because now twitter account is retrieved from author's profile.